 No anatomical differences are seen between the intestines of males and females.
-Nevertheless, there are differences in the symptoms and other expressions of irritable bowel syndrome (IBS) seen in men and in women.
+Nevertheless, there are differences in the symptoms and other expressions of IBS in men and in women.
 These differences include the illness experiences and responses to treatment of IBS.
 Regardless of gender, you should not be shy to seek proper diagnosis and advice.

 In Western countries, women appear more likely than men to have IBS, and are 3 times more likely to see their doctor about symptoms.
 The reasons why men are less likely to report symptoms to a doctor are unknown.